ccampo133/slack-space-bot/README.md

 or `kill` or whatever your method of choice is.
 Alternatively you can just run it in the background:

     $ spacebot [OPTIONS] &

+When SpaceBot is successfully running in your Slack channel, type `SpaceBot HELP` to see the list of available commands.
+As of now, it can give the APOD, report the Martian weather, give the location of the ISS, and mimic HAL 9000.

 That's about it for now :)